tobgu/peds/experience_report.md

 When inserting new nodes they are first casted to `commonNode`.
 There is nothing in the type system preventing me from inserting anything into a node.
 Something that would cause other parts of the code to fail at runtime.
-Presumably always far away from the root cause since the error would occur in the read path while the root cause was introduced in the write.
+The failre would presumably always manifest itself far away from the root cause since the error would occur in the read path while the root cause was introduced in the write path.

-A sum type containing either an internal node or a leaf node would help in this situation since it would restrict the possible errors.
+A sum type containing either an internal node or a leaf node could help in this situation since it would restrict the possible errors.
 It would also document the tree structure nicely for later maintainers something that cannot be said about the commonNode since `interface{}`